Evaluating Human-Language Model Interaction: Experiments

 \paragraph{User study procedure.} We recruited a total of 189 crowd workers (or users) on Amazon Mechanical Turk.
 For each of the scenarios and models, we had three users each produce a dialogue.
 To ensure each dialogue is long enough, the interface allowed users to finish the conversation only after taking more than ten turns or exceeding 250 words in total.
 At the end of the conversation, users completed a survey about their experience.

 \paragraph{Survey questions.} We ask users to evaluate the \emph{interestingness}, \emph{sensibleness} (\ie whether a chatbot response makes sense), and \emph{specificity} (\ie whether a chatbot response is specific to what a user had said) of a chatbot, following the survey questions proposed by \citet{thoppilan2022lambda}.
 We also ask users to evaluate the \emph{fluency} of the chatbot and their \emph{inclination} to continue talking with the chatbot, as proposed by \citet{smith2022human}.
 We ask dataset-specific questions regarding empathy (\empathetic) and commonsense understanding (\commonsense), which are labeled as \emph{humanness} collectively.
 Finally, after a dialogue, we ask if users are willing to talk to the chatbot again using a 5-point Likert scale: \emph{reuse}.
-See Appendix \ref{app:dialogue:survey} for the full list of questions.

-\paragraph{Results.} For social dialogue, we specifically care about models' ability to show an emotional connection to users, by being empathetic and having commonsense about social situations (\emph{humanness}), in addition to being \emph{fluent} and \emph{sensible}, and \emph{specific} to what they have said.
-Independently, users may have their own subjective views on whether system responses are interesting and make them want to continue interacting with the system, which are measured by preference metrics \emph{interestingness} and \emph{inclination}, respectively.